-This proposed facility will be 27 acres in size and approximately 70 feet above existing grades at maximum height.
+This stockpile would be 27 acres in size and approximately 70 feet above existing grades at maximum height.
 The operating life of the stockpile is approximately 7 years.
-This includes a period of 6 years when waste materials will be moving to the pile for storage, followed by approximately 1 year when these materials will be moved from the stockpile to the pit during reclamation.
-A design capacity of 2,200,000 cubic yards will be available for high sulfur waste materials (bedrock, sandstone, wastewater treatment sludges plus a contingency factor) (Table 1-4).
+This includes a period of 6 years when waste materials would be moving to the pile for storage, followed by approximately 1 year when these materials would be moved from the stockpile to the pit during reclamation.
+A design capacity of 2,200,000 cubic yards would be available for high sulfur waste materials (bedrock, sandstone, wastewater treatment sludges) (Table 1-6).